-- Utilize the framework for justifying programs that exceed cost of supply, but support other areas of LCP Standards - Ensure robust coordination on Federal and State funding opportunities - Update the carbon accounting methodology used in the EE Plans
+- Comply with Least Cost Procurement (LCP) Standards - Encourage and Incorporate stakeholder input - Ensure an effective and efficient Plan development and review process - Utilize the framework for justifying programs that exceed cost of supply, but support other areas of LCP Standards - Ensure robust coordination on Federal and State funding opportunities - Update the carbon accounting methodology used in the EE Plans

-Section III describes the Council's updated priorities for the 2024-2026 SRP Plan period.
+Section IV describes the Council's updated priorities for the 2024-2026 SRP Plan period.
 The Council approved updated priorities for the SRP Plan in 2024 following a change to the LCP Standards which moved Active Demand Response programs out of the EE Plans and into the SRP Plans.
 The Council updated its priorities to guide implementation of the 2024-2026 SRP Plan and development of any associated SRP Investment Proposals, such as Active Demand Response Programs.
 This section has been updated in 2025 to account for updated priorities around gas demand response following a ruling from the Commission in Docket 24-37-EE that discontinued the Company's existing Gas Demand Response Pilot.

-In addition to defining the overarching priorities listed above, the Council has included a range of specific, detailed strategies to support each priority ('priority strategies').
-These priority strategies have been developed in order to ensure that the Council is clear in what it expects to see during the development of the upcoming Plans.
-The priority strategies are not intended as a set of strict requirements which must be met for the Council to endorse a Plan; that decision will always remain at the discretion of the Council, and be informed by information and circumstances that will undoubtedly change between the time the priorities are set and the time that the Plans are ultimately subject to a final vote by the Council.
-The priorities and their associated strategies should be seen as guidance for how the Council believes the Plans can be made stronger in the interest of Rhode Islanders and in consideration of the legislated duties and obligations of the Council.
-The Council understands and expects that the Company will communicate clearly about whether and why they are (or are not) able to fully address each priority and its associated strategies, and anticipates such information will be taken into consideration during their deliberations regarding each Plan.
+In addition to defining the overarching priorities listed above, the Council has included a range of specific details to support each priority.
+These items have been developed in order to ensure that the Council is clear in what it expects to see during the development of the upcoming Plans.
+These are not intended as a set of strict requirements which must be met for the Council to endorse a Plan; that decision will always remain at the discretion of the Council, and be informed by information and circumstances that will undoubtedly change between the time the priorities are set and the time that the Plans are ultimately subject to a final vote by the Council.
+The priorities should be seen as guidance for how the Council believes the Plans can be made stronger in the interest of Rhode Islanders and in consideration of the legislated duties and obligations of the Council.
+The Council understands and expects that the Company will communicate clearly about whether and why they are (or are not) able to fully address each priority, and anticipates such information will be taken into consideration during their deliberations regarding each Plan.

 II.
-CONTINUTED COUNCIL PRIORITIES FOR THE 2026 EE PLAN
+COUNCIL PRIORITIES FOR THE 2026 EE PLAN